-Bahaa's father sells vegetables for a daily wage of less than \$10, an insufficient amount to make ends They tried to escape from the house, but were meet.
-After losing their house in the fire, the family continued to struggle financially and cover their
+Bahaa's father sells vegetables for a daily wage of less than \$10, an insufficient amount to make ends meet.
+After losing their house in the fire, the family continued to struggle financially and cover their basic needs such as food and shelter.